Zaplib/zaplib/zaplib/docs/src/bridge_api_workers.md

 Note that this *is* enforced by monkey-patching `postMessage` when you call `zaplib.initialize()` or `zaplib.initializeWorker`, so don't worry about getting this wrong.

-* Zaplib-managed typed arrays are those returned by `zaplib.createReadOnlyBuffer`, `zaplib.callRust`, and so on.
+* Zaplib-managed typed arrays are those returned by `zaplib.createReadOnlyBuffer`, `zaplib.callRustAsync`, and so on.
 * When sending a Zaplib-managed over `postMessage`, just wrap it in `zaplib.serializeZapArrayForPostMessage()`.
 * On the other side of the `postMessage` interface, get back a Zaplib-managed typed array by calling `zaplib.deserializeZapArrayFromPostMessage()`.
 * Both of these methods are synchronous.